-It’s fall at NE Connecticut’s largest land trust!
+It’s almost winter at NE Connecticut’s largest land trust!

 And even if you don’t get outside much yourself but appreciate the value and beauty of conserving open space, thanks for being here!
 We’re doing everything it takes to protect these lands and always looking for more environmentally or historically important land we can buy or have donated.